Yuan-Chi Tseng 曾元琦 - AIMS Fellows, NTHU Please visit our lab - inclusive inter-intelligence Design Lab (iiiD-Lab)

-Yuan-Chi Tseng is an Associate Professor of AMIS Fellows and Principal Investigator (PI) at the inclusive inter-intelligence Design Lab (iiiD-Lab) in National Tsing Hua University (NTHU).
-Within NTHU, his engagements encompass design, entrepreneurship education, and design and digital education transformation.
-He serves as the Convener of the Innovative Design Program, and the Convener of the Innovative and Design Group of the Tsing Hua Interdisciplinary Program.
-Additionally, he holds the position of CEO at Tzaiwu College, part of Tsing-Hua Residential college at NTHU.
+Yuan-Chi Tseng is a faculty member of the AIMS Fellows at National Tsing Hua University (NTHU).
+He is the founder and PI of the inclusive inter-intelligence Design Lab (iiiD-Lab).
+At NTHU, he actively engages in various initiatives related to design, innovation and entrepreneurship education, as well as design and digital education transformation.
+He currently serves as the Convenor of the Innovative Design Program and the Admissions Committee Convenor for the Innovative and Design Group within the Tsing Hua Interdisciplinary Program.
+Additionally, he is the CEO of Tzaiwu College, overseeing an interdisciplinary educational platform centered on innovation and entrepreneurship.

 Yuan-Chi Tseng's academic background and research interests are situated at the convergence of Design, the Humanities and Society, and Interactive Technology and Science.
 He previously held appointments at UCLIC, UCL (visiting professor, Feb 2023–Aug 2023), IEEM, NTHU (jointly appointed associate professor, Aug 2019–current), Service Science, NTHU (associate professor, Aug 2018–Jan 2024), Industrial Design, NCKU (assistant/associate professor, 2011–2018), Vision Science, SKERI (Rachel C. Atkinson Postdoctoral Fellow, 2010–2011), Psychology, UIUC (post-doc, USA, 2008–2010), and Yale School of Medicine (visitor scholar in Professor Chiang-Shan Ray Li's lab, 2010).